Azure Resource Manager (ARM): Simplifying Cloud Resource Management

 What is Azure Resource Manager (ARM)?

 A fundamental feature offered by Microsoft Azure for managing and deploying cloud resources is called Azure Resource Manager (ARM).
-It serves as a management layer that gives users access to the Azure environment’s resources for creation, updating, and deletion.
+It serves as a management layer that gives users access to the Azure skills environment’s resources for creation, updating, and deletion.
 ARM introduces a structured and consistent approach to resource management, promoting better organization and access control.

 1. Resource Group-based Organization: